Himistyr/Fog-of-War-Pathfinding/README.md

 }

 ```
 Of course, this is far from everything we need to do.
 Since I want the agents to have a certain range of view, we need to update the agent his view with only the nodes that are currently withing the agents field of view.
-Originally, because every Node is connected to his surrounding Nodes trough a Connection, I just looped over every Connection and checked if the TerrainType of the world matched the actor his view.
+Originally, because every Node is connected to his surrounding Nodes trough a Connection, I just looped over every Connection and checked if the TerrainType of the world matched the Actor's view.
 Yeah, that did not work.
 I forgot that the water TerrainType gets disconnected from the other Nodes as a simple way to prevent A* from using it as a possible path.
 So, how did I fix this?
 I manually checked the surrounding Nodes as long as they where within the field of view and still within the world grid.
 ```c++